Information for Families

 How do I understand my state charter school's performance?

 The SCSC annually evaluates state charter school performance in the area of academics, operations and finance.
-In academics, state charter schools are expected to provide students with a better educational opportunity by academically outperforming their comparison districts (attendance zones).
-Schools can outperform on any of six different measures by demonstrating that students are achieving at higher levels or growing more academically than their peers.
+In academics, state charter schools are expected to provide students with a better educational opportunity by academically outperforming the school's comparison district (attendance zones).
+Schools can outperform on any of six different measures by demonstrating that students are achieving at higher levels (content mastery) or making greater academic progress (student growth) than their peers.
 The operational portion determines if a school is meeting its legal obligations and the financial portion evaluates the financial health of the school.
 You may find state charter school performance evaluations here.

 Should I contact the SCSC or the charter school governing board with my concern?

 Georgia law provides broad autonomy to charter school governing boards to make decisions regarding school operations and therefore, the governing board is best equipped to quickly resolve the concerns of students and families.
 Families should contact the SCSC when they are concerned that a charter school governing board has violated its contractual obligations or Georgia law, or if a board is not responsive to their complaints.